Haugaard-DK/Functional-Programming-Questions/7Functors.md

 # Functors

-A functor is any class that holds data and can be mapped over
+A functor is data type that can be mapped over

+A list, Map or a Tree are some examples of functors that can be mapped over.